papicella/snyk-container-workshop/README.md

 ![alt tag](https://i.ibb.co/pWkKGmh/snyk-container-2.png)

-## Step 4 Test using the “Add to Project” Docker Hub Integration
+## Step 4 Test using the Add to Project Docker Hub Integration

 You may already have images in your Dockerhub Registries but lets go and add a new one to your Docker Hub account.